HbHbNr/binary2video/README.md

 | **.avi**            | ✓        | ✓       | ✓        | ✓          |
 | **.mkv**            | ✓        | ✓       | ✓        | ✓          |

-Other containers have not been tested and may also work.
+Other containers have not been tested but may also work.

 ## Internal process